 The financial statements have been prepared on an historical cost basis except for the derivative financial instruments that are measured at fair value at the end of each reporting period, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for the goods and services.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
-In estimating the fair value of an asset or a liability, the company takes into account the characteristics of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
+In estimating the fair value of an asset or a liability, the company takes into account the characteristics of the asset or liability at the measurement date.